Install DSE OpsCenter 6.8 from the Debian package

 If you are installing an earlier version of OpsCenter, add the supported version to the command:

-sudo apt-get install -y opscenter=6.8.version_number
+sudo apt-get install -y opscenter=6.8.VERSION_NUMBER

-5. Start OpsCenter:
+11. Start OpsCenter:

 sudo service opscenterd start

-6. Connect to OpsCenter in a web browser using the following URL:
+12. Connect to OpsCenter in a web browser at http://opscenter-host:8888/.

-Next Steps
+Next steps

 Add an existing cluster or provision a new cluster in Lifecycle Manager.

-© DataStax | Privacy policy | Terms of use
+© Copyright IBM Corporation 2025 | Privacy policy | Terms of use Manage Privacy Choices

 Apache, Apache Cassandra, Cassandra, Apache Tomcat, Tomcat, Apache Lucene, Apache Solr, Apache Hadoop, Hadoop, Apache Pulsar, Pulsar, Apache Spark, Spark, Apache TinkerPop, TinkerPop, Apache Kafka and Kafka are either registered trademarks or trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.
+Kubernetes is the registered trademark of the Linux Foundation.